santiment/academy/src/docs/metrics/development-activity/index.md

 ---
-title: Developer Activity metric
+title: Developer Activity
 author: Santiment Team
-date: 2020-04-06
+date: 2022-04-18
 description: Development activity in public github repositories
 ---

 ## Definition

-The development activity of a project done in its public github repositories.
+The development activity of a project is done in its public GitHub repositories.
+The work done in private repositories is hidden from the public and cannot be tracked.
+In Crypto, a lot of the work is done in public repositories, so this metric is available for many projects.

-A developer's time is a relatively expensive resource (especially in crypto), so high development activity implies that:
+A developer's time is a relatively expensive resource (especially in Crypto), so high development activity implies that:

 1. The project is serious about its business proposition